-With nearly 23 million people identified as dependent on either alcohol or drugs and nearly 4 million drug-related emergency room visits each year, drug and alcohol addiction is a common problem in the United States.
+With nearly 23 million people identified as dependent on either alcohol or drugs and almost 4 million drug-related emergency room visits each year, drug and alcohol addiction is a common problem in the United States.
 Unfortunately, nearly 50 percent of the people who seek treatment this year will relapse.
-Thankfully, research has shown that with the right rehabilitation program and a good support system, the recovering addict is more likely to stay clean and sober.
+Thankfully, research has shown that with the right rehabilitation program and a strong support system during recovery, an addict is more likely to stay clean and sober.

 During the earliest phase of recovery, detox, the support system is purely medical.
-The treatment is focused on relieving the physical symptoms as the newly sober person comes off the substance they were abusing.
-This should always occur in an inpatient setting.
-Once the detox period is complete, the rehabilitation can truly begin.
+The treatment is focused on relieving the physical symptoms as the newly sober person comes from the substance they were abusing.
+Detox should always occur in an inpatient setting.
+Once the detox period is complete, the rehabilitation can begin.

 During rehab, new skills are built to replace old ones.
 Cognitive Behavioral Therapy helps the newly sober individual identify potential triggers and plan the coping methods that are to be used.
-They also help the patient develop new coping skills and mend relationships that have been broken.
+They also assist the patient to develop new coping skills and mend relationships that have been broken.

 At this stage, it is highly beneficial for the recovering addict to be in an inpatient setting.
 Inpatient rehab offers a wide variety of benefits.

-- Structure that is difficult to find elsewhere
+- Structure that ‘s hard to find elsewhere

 - No access to drugs or alcohol